SilasCarlson/snake-game-python/README.md

 The program was written in Python using the PyCharm IDE and made using Pygame-ce.
 Libraries that were used were the pygame framework and the Enum library provided by the STL.

+# AI Disclosure

+No use of AI was used during the development of this project.

 # Useful Websites

 * [Pygame-ce Documentation](https://pyga.me/docs/)